 A true meeting in compassion, even if it can only happen on the ‘inner’ – the jewel in the crown of the lotus of the heart – is innocent of all ideology, projection and personal agenda.
 Tasting this is one of the main gifts of the circle in Secret Garden.
 So that you might know the taste of this and seek to be available for that more often.

-Fixation of personal self dissolves, and suffering dissolves, there is a new availability to see what is really needed, what life’s intelligence asks of you (which is always what you need but nt always what you want).
+Fixation of personal self and identity dissolves, and suffering dissolves, there is a new availability to see what is really needed, what life’s intelligence asks of you (which is always what you need but not always what you want).
 An indivisible blend of purification practice and wisdom realisation allows freedom.
 The music of silence can be revealed then.
 The beauty of the most beautiful lotus, the most beautiful diamond.
 It is the silent song of bliss.

 Colours are vibrant, the air is sweet.
 Being showers celebration, joy on you…so that you must share it with others.